Terminal-2 icon

 • Tax Free Identifier: the ID that the TFS provider returned to acknowledge the card details.

-To check whether the shopper is eligible for a tax refund, you do a card acquisition.
+To check whether the shopper is eligible for a tax refund and to determine the eligible tax-free service, you can check the shopper's passport and payment card, or you make a card acquisition:

 1. Make a CardAcquisitionRequest without specifying an amount.